Back to Podcast Guides

 2. Make it time-bound.
 One evening, four weeks, one prototype, one conversation, one season.

 3. Make it expressive.
-Let it embody something you discovered, not just explain it.
+Let it embody something you discovered rather than only explaining it.

 4. Make it non-grandiose.
-The point is integration, not proving that your breakthrough was important.
+The point is integration, and proving the importance of your breakthrough is beside the point.

 5. Make it accountable to ordinary life.
-Your family, work, health, and responsibilities are not necessarily obstacles; they can be anchors that keep the journey from becoming dissociation in mythic clothing.15
+Your family, work, health, and responsibilities can be anchors that keep the journey from becoming dissociation in mythic clothing.

 Ben also recommends a balanced ecology of practices.
-Meditation can “turn the lights on,” while other reflective, relational, somatic, or creative practices help “clean up the room.”16
+Meditation can "turn the lights on," while other reflective, relational, somatic, or creative practices help "clean up the room."

-For NSM readers, this is a useful integration frame:
+For Nervous System Mastery readers, this is a useful integration frame:

 • Stabilizing practices: breath, meditation, orienting, sleep, movement, body awareness.